Tenure-Track Investigator, NIEHS

 Foreign Education: Applicants who have completed part or all of their education outside of the US must have their foreign education evaluated by an accredited organization to ensure that the foreign education is equivalent to education received in accredited educational institutions in the United States.
 We will only accept the completed foreign education evaluation.
 For more information on foreign education verification, visit the National Association of Credential Evaluation Services (NACES) website at http://www.naces.org/.
 Verification must be received prior to the effective date of the appointment.

-How to Apply: Applications will be accepted beginning July 2, 2018.
-Interested candidates should submit their full curriculum vitae including bibliography and a 3- to 4-page statement of past research and future plans, as ONE (1) combined PDF to Ms. Bonnie Earnhardt at firstname.lastname@example.org.
-Please reference vacancy number DIR-AC1355 and your name in the subject line of your email submission.
-Please include in your CV a description of mentoring and outreach activities, especially those involving women, or persons from other groups which are underrepresented in biomedical research.
-In addition, applicants must arrange to have three (3) letters of recommendation sent to email@example.com.
-Please be sure referees include your name and Vacancy Number DIR-AC1355 in the subject line of their email.
-For further information about the position, please contact Dr. Jerrel Yakel at firstname.lastname@example.org.
-The selection committee will begin evaluating applications on August 31, 2018, but applications will be accepted until the position is filled.
-Incomplete applications or paper applications will not be accepted or evaluated.
+How to Apply: Applications will be accepted July 22, 2019 through September 30, 2019 (submission deadline may be extended if needed).
+Interested candidates should submit their full curriculum vitae including bibliography and a 3- to 4-page statement of past research and future plans, as ONE (1) combined PDF to Ms. Bonnie Earnhardt at email@example.com.
+Please reference vacancy number AC1393 and your name in the subject line of your email submission.
+Please include in your CV a description of mentoring and outreach activities, especially those involving women, or persons from other groups that are underrepresented in biomedical research.
+In addition, applicants must arrange to have three (3) letters of recommendation sent to firstname.lastname@example.org.
+Please be sure referees include your name and Vacancy Number AC1393 in the subject line of their email.
+For further information about the position, please contact Dr. Janet E. Hall at email@example.com.
+The selection committee will begin evaluating applications on October 1, 2019.
+Incomplete applications or paper applications will not be accepted.

 The NIH is the premier biomedical research center for the world.
 Its 27 institutes and centers employ more than 18,000 employees doing a vast array of jobs, all supporting efforts for a healthy nation.
 For information about the NIH mission, goals and institutes and centers, visit https://www.nih.gov/about-nih.
-Do not include your birth date or social security number (SSN) on application materials.
 HHS and NIH are equal opportunity employers.